-Meaning: father of light; i.e., “enlightening.”
+Meaning: father of light; i.e., “enlightening”

 A state of war existed between these two kings.
-A battle fatal to Abner, who was the leader of Ish-boseth’s army, was fought with David’s army under Joab at Gibeon (2 Sam.
-2:12).
-Abner, escaping from the field, was overtaken by Asahel, who was “light of foot as a wild roe,” the brother of Joab and Abishai, whom he thrust through with a back stroke of his spear (2 Sam.
-2:18-32).
+A battle fatal to Abner, who was the leader of Ish-boseth’s army, was fought with David’s army under Joab at Gibeon (2 Samuel 2:12).
+Abner, escaping from the field, was overtaken by Asahel, who was “light of foot as a wild roe,” the brother of Joab and Abishai, whom he thrust through with a back stroke of his spear (2 Samuel 2:18-32).

 At this time Joab was absent from Hebron, but on his return he found what had happened.
-Abner had just left the city; but Joab by a stratagem recalled him, and meeting him at the gate of the city on his return, thrust him through with his sword (2 Sam.
-3:27, 31-39; 4:12.
+Abner had just left the city; but Joab by a stratagem recalled him, and meeting him at the gate of the city on his return, thrust him through with his sword (2 Samuel 3:27, 31-39; 4:12.
 Compare 1 Kings 2:5, 32).

-“Know ye not that there is a prince and a great man fallen this day in Israel?”
-(2 Sam.
-3:33-38
+“Know ye not that there is a prince and a great man fallen this day in Israel?” —2 Samuel 3:33-38